Today's Top Gainer

 FORMAL EVALUATION BY BOARD OF ITS OWN PERFORMANCE:

-Pursuant to the provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015 (Clause 49 of the Listing Agreement to the extent applicable), the Board shall carry out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of Audit and Nomination & Remuneration Committees based on the criteria and framework adopted by the Board.
+Pursuant to the provisions of the Companies Act, 2013 and Regulation 34(3) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit and Nomination & Remuneration Committees based on the criteria and framework adopted by the Board.

 NUMBER OF MEETINGS OF BOARD:

-The Board of Directors duly met 11 (Eleven) times.
+The Board of Directors duly met 5 (Five) times.

 DECLARATION BY INDEPENDENT DIRECTORS: